tpd1001/aashia/AUP.md

 ## Scope

 The term "device" constitutes any technical piece of equipment such as a Mobile Phone, Tablet, PC, Surface, iPad etc. but it not limited to the aforementioned items.
-This covers and or all devices or technology - past, present or future.
+This covers any or all devices or technology - past, present or future.
 Any and all of these are hereinafter referred to as by the all-encompassing term "__device__".

 ## Agreement